Buyer Guides

 Related guides

 A practitioner buyer guide for choosing an AEO/AI visibility platform in 2026.
-The 12 questions that separate dashboard tools from execution platforms, the red flags to avoid, and a pricing reality check.
+The 10 questions that separate dashboard tools from execution platforms, plus the red flags to avoid.

 Golden Prompt Set Methodology

-How SolCrys grounds AEO tracking on real intent volume, public community questions, AI query signals, and live engine follow-ups - not synthetic keyword lists.
+We ground every AEO prompt set on real intent volume, public community questions, AI query signals, and live engine follow-ups - not synthetic keyword lists.
+Here's how we build it.

 AI Visibility Measurement Methodology